 Elam’s athletic profile

 As is always the case with cornerbacks, the first item that demands attention is Elam’s physical profile.
-He’s a long defender, standing at around 6’2″, 193 pounds, and yet, he moves extremely well.
+He’s a long defender, standing at around 6’1 1/2″, 191 pounds, with near-31″ arms.
+And yet, he moves extremely well.

-Elam possesses unreal explosiveness in out-of-direction changes, and he also has incredibly fluid hips.
+Elam possesses high-end explosiveness out of direction changes, and he also has incredibly fluid hips.
 He completes challenging direction changes with ease and quickness, and he can stop and start with impressive suddenness and control.
+His recovery athleticism is phenomenal and a central part of his game.

-Elam’s short-area quickness translates into several facets of his game.
+Elam’s short-area quickness translates into several facets of his play.
 He has searing explosiveness coming downfield to stop short routes while using his athleticism to make an impact in the backfield.

 The Florida CB’s lateral burst and fluidity allow him to correct his positioning easily, and he has more than enough speed and agility to mirror receivers out of breaks.
 All told, Elam is an elite physical specimen with a rare combination of length, fluidity, explosiveness, and little wasted movement.